Science & Engineering Node Services — UB Engineering / Natural Sciences & Mathematics — University at Buffalo

 Faculty and Staff Computer Hardware Purchases

-SENS is a strong advocate of the UB2020 Standard Configuration PCs program, and is asking our community to consider purchasing them in all areas where they are appropriate.
-At the present time we have standard configurations available from Dell, and are working with other vendors.
-Please view the order form (PDF format) to see what memory, processor, hard drive, display, and other upgrade options are available.
-We are happy to work with the faculty and staff we support to make these systems meet their needs, or to help configure alternative systems where they are not appropriate.
-The Dell systems specified in this initiative are appropriate for both Microsoft Windows and Linux, by the way.
+SENS is a strong advocate of the UB2020 Standard Configuration Systems program, and is asking our community to consider purchasing them in all areas where they are appropriate.
+At the present time we have standard configurations available from Dell and Apple, and are working with other vendors.
+We can help find what memory, processor, hard drive, display, and other upgrade options are available, and are happy to work with the faculty and staff we support to make these systems meet their needs, or to help configure alternative systems where they are not appropriate.
+The Dell systems specified in this initiative are appropriate for both Microsoft Windows and Red Hat Enterprise Linux, by the way.

 Other Considerations